Ultimate Guide to Everest Base Camp via Cho La Pass in December

 December is winter, a rather cold month.
 This mountain region is at an altitude of around 3500m.
 It has an alpine climate with quite low temperatures in winter.

 The trail is much quieter during December and other winter months.
-The snow makes the surrounding landscape remarkably photogenic.
+The snow makes the surrounding landscape remarkably photogenic, offering breathtaking scenery at every turn.

 In December the snow-capped surrounding provides spectacular views of the mountain vistas.
 Also, it doesn’t rain during December.
 However, in the high Himalayas, there will be heavy snowfall.